 Energy Variational Approach.
 The energy variational approach EnVarA is defined by the Euler-Lagrange process [41] as generalized by Liu, and colleagues, into an energy/dissipation functional.
-The generalized functional combines two variations yielding a single set of Euler Lagrange equations (in Eulerian coordinates of the laboratory) using push back and pull forward changes of variables [35, 46, 139, 159, 161].
+The generalized functional combines two variations with respect to different independent 'variables' and yields a single set of Euler Lagrange equations (in Eulerian coordinates of the laboratory) using push back and pull forward changes of variables [35, 46, 139, 159, 161].
 In this way, EnVarA can deal with dissipation (friction) and ionic solutions.